 - Films or plastic

-When and where should I put out my green paper bin or green paper sack?
+When and where should I put out my blue lidded paper bin or green hessian sack?

 What can I put in my garden bin?